Introduction

 performance.

-function is designed for collecting multiple values in a single
+The collect function is designed for collecting multiple values in a single

 RPC, offering the following features: